thustorage/shiftlock/HOWTOUSE.md

 The four clients each has its own purpose.

-* `client.rs`: Implements client functions to run all locks.
+- `client.rs`: Implements client functions to run all locks.
 Yes, each lock has its own function.
   You might think: "_why is there so much repetition!?_", but this is our last resort after surrendering in a big battle with Rust's HRTBs.
-               Anyway, these functions are quite similar, so you should understand all of them after reading one of them, say `run_handlock`.
+  Anyway, these functions are quite similar, so you should understand all of them after reading one of them, say `run_shiftlock`.
   Please also pay attention to `parse_workload`: it defines how the client parses a string into a workload specification.
-* `client_fallible.rs`: Implements clients for ShiftLock and DSLR.
+- `client_fallible.rs`: Implements clients for ShiftLock and DSLR.
 However, to simulate failures, there is a chance that a client simply drops a lock without releasing it.
-* `client_redis.rs`: Implements SmallBank by communicating with Redis.
+- `client_redis.rs`: Implements SmallBank by communicating with Redis.
-* `zero.rs`: Zeroes the memory provided by the lock server.
+- `zero.rs`: Zeroes the memory provided by the lock server.
 Useful when you want to run multiple clients sequentially but do not want to restart the server.

 It is worth noting that in `client.rs`, to simulate distributed transactions, we invoke some "applications" like: